llmariner/llmariner/tutorials/getting_started.md

 }

 def format_datapoint(q, a):
   prompt = "You are an expert text to API endpoint translator.
-Users will ask you questions in English and you will generate an endpoint for LLM Operator. %s" % q return """{"messages": [{"role": "user", "content": "%s"}, {"role": "assistant", "content": "%s"}]}""" % (prompt, a)
+Users will ask you questions in English and you will generate an endpoint for LLMariner. %s" % q return """{"messages": [{"role": "user", "content": "%s"}, {"role": "assistant", "content": "%s"}]}""" % (prompt, a)

 training_filename = "my_training_data.jsonl"